Neutrino transport in general relativistic neutron star merger simulations: Introduction

 The main objective of this review is to provide an overview of the various algorithms currently used in general relativistic simulations of neutron star mergers and of their post-merger remnants.
 These can be broadly classified into three groups: leakage methods, which do not explicitly transport neutrinos; moment schemes, which evolve a truncated expansion of the transport equations in momentum space with methods highly similar to those used to evolve the equations of relativistic magnetohydrodynamics; and Monte-Carlo methods, which sample the distribution of neutrinos with packets (or superparticles) propagating through numerical simulations.
-These are discussed in detail in Sec.~\ref{sec:algorithms}.
-Sec.~\ref{sec:background} aims to provide some scientific background about merging neutron stars, while Sec.~\ref{sec:nu} provides an overview of neutrino physics in neutron star mergers, and of the important neutrino-matter interactions that are currently included or neglected in simulations.
-Finally, Sec.~\ref{sec:results} discusses what existing simulations can tell us about how our choice of algorithm impacts our numerical results.
+These are discussed in detail in Sect.~\ref{sec:algorithms}.
+Section~\ref{sec:background} aims to provide some scientific background about merging neutron stars, while Sect.~\ref{sec:nu} provides an overview of neutrino physics in neutron star mergers, and of the important neutrino-matter interactions that are currently included or neglected in simulations.
+Finally, Sect.~\ref{sec:results} discusses what existing simulations can tell us about the ways in which our choice of algorithm impacts our numerical results.
 We note that the objective here is not to review all results in the study of neutron star mergers with neutrinos, but rather to focus on the numerical methods used to perform general relativistic radiation transport.
 We will thus focus on comparisons of different numerical methods, rather that provide an extensive review of existing simulations that make use of neutrino transport.

+\emph{Conventions}: In this manuscript, latin letters are used for the indices of spatial 3-dimensional vectors/tensors, while greek letters are used for the indices of 4-dimensional vectors / tensors.
+Sections discussing numerical methods will often use units such that $h=c=G=1$, but we explicitly keep physical constants in our expressions when discussing interaction rates.

-\section{Scientific Background}
+\section{Scientific background}